-Theorem 3 proves that if the penalized objective of SODC were a generic polynomial, then the cardinality of $I{ac}(\lambda)$ would change by one at each breakpoint.
-In order to make use of this result for the true objective of SODC, we propose two perturbation methods next.
+Theorem 3 proves that if the objective function of SODC were a generic polynomial with a finite degree, then the cardinality of $I{ac}(\lambda)$ would change by one at each breakpoint.
+However, in general J(K) is neither generic (due to the inherent structure of the objective) nor polynomial with a finite degree.
+In order to make use of this result for the true objective of SODC, we propose two methods to find a generic polynomial with a finite degree that is arbitrarily close to J(K).